6 Common Counseling Approaches In Couples Therapy And How They Can Help Your Relationship

 The Journal of Counseling Psychology published a study by E.L.
-Worthington et al. in 1997 about a strategic hope-focused relationship enrichment counseling.
-This is a humanistic approach to couple's therapy.
+Worthington et al. in 1997 about strategic hope-focused relationship enrichment counseling.
+This is a humanistic approach to couple’s therapy.
 This method is for couples who already have a healthy and stable relationship and want to strengthen and enrich that relationship to new heights.
 The study showed that it was extremely effective, and overall outcomes for those who did enrichment therapy were better than the control group who did not have the therapy.

 Postmodern Narrative Therapy

 A post-modern approach is a humanistic approach to couples counseling.
-According to a Counseling Psychology Quarterly study, this type of approach works best for couples from different cultural backgrounds.
+According to a Counseling Psychology Quarterly study, this approach works best for couples from different cultural backgrounds.
 It may also be helpful in use with couples from different economic backgrounds.
 While there are three different postmodern counseling approaches, the study included in the study was a narrative therapy approach.

 This approach evaluates thoughts and behaviors in the context of their culture or background and the story they have written for themselves.
 This can help couples go through together because it can bring a new understanding of the relationship.
 You will also learn more about your partner and how they relate to you and the world around them based on their background.

 The Christian approach outlined in a study by Everett Worthington in 1990 is a psychodynamic approach with some behavioral elements.
 It uses cognitive behavioral therapy as well as structural and strategic marriage therapies.
-This approach was based on Christian beliefs and a sharing of those beliefs between partners and therapist.
+This approach was based on Christian beliefs and a sharing of those beliefs between partners and the therapist.

 Behavioral Couples Therapy